House of Commons photo

 Daniela's public-speaking journey is far from done as she has been invited to take part in the Eye Level Model UN Camp in South Korea this August.

-Not only does Daniela make Sudbury proud, she makes Canada proud.
+Not only does Daniela make Sudbury proud, but she makes Canada proud.
 I agree with her that we need to do better to eliminate hunger.

 Sudbury Lady Wolves Hockey Team April 9th, 2019